Is Padel The Same As Pickleball

 One of the key differences between padel and pickleball is the court size and layout.
 Padel courts are larger, measuring 20 meters by 10 meters, whereas pickleball courts are smaller, measuring 13.4 meters by 6.1 meters.
 Padel courts are enclosed with mesh fencing on all sides, while pickleball courts have a low net dividing the court.

-You may also like: What Are The Best Pickleball Brands?
+You may also like: Can You Volley In Pickleball

 Equipment Variations